Skip to content

 Where the vans actually run, by mid-2026:

-Delhi.
-The FSL Rohini operates around 14 mobile CSI units across the seven district commissionerates.
+• Delhi.
+The FSL Rohini operates mobile CSI units across the 15 police districts of Delhi, with a target of one unit per district.
 Deployed primarily for homicide, sexual offence and major arson scenes.

-Maharashtra.
-The Directorate of Forensic Science Laboratories runs a fleet of roughly 50 mobile units across the state, with each district FSL having at least one assigned vehicle.
+• Maharashtra.
+The Directorate of Forensic Science Laboratories runs a fleet of around 59 mobile units across the state, with each district FSL having at least one assigned vehicle.
 Mumbai's fleet is the largest.

-Smaller fleets are now operational in Uttar Pradesh (around 25 units), Telangana, Andhra Pradesh, Haryana, Punjab and Kerala.
+Larger fleets are now operational in Uttar Pradesh (75 units, one per district, inaugurated August 2025), Telangana, Andhra Pradesh, Haryana, Punjab and Kerala.
 NFSU's training centre in Gandhinagar runs the standardised mobile-unit curriculum for state FSL personnel.

 What a typical CSI van actually carries (the contents map closely to the investigator's kit, but with scene-side analytical capability added):